convertersystems/opc-ua-samples/README.md

 ### Releases

+v1.4.1 Revamped the view models to depend on a shared session client passed in the constructor.
+Changed some view models to subscribe when navigated to and unsubscribe when navigated away.

 v1.4.0 Added "Sign In" dialog to support servers that require a UserNameIdentity.
 NodeServer has new command line argument "--allowAnonymous" | "-a"

 v1.3.0 Added StatusHmi to demonstrate the basic subscription feature.